-A Scheduled Castes and Scheduled Tribes Protection Cell under the direct supervision of Additional Director General of Police, Human Rights and Litigation has been set up at Police Headquarters, to deal with crimes against weaker sections of the society.
+A Scheduled Castes and Scheduled Tribes Protection Cell under the direct supervision of Additional Director General of Police/Inspector General of Police has been set up at Police Headquarters, to deal with crimes against weaker sections of the society.
 A Special Cell has also been created in every district under the supervision of Superintendent of Police to ensure speedy investigation of cases of atrocities against members of Scheduled Castes.